iVGeek/Pseudo-Backlight/README.md

 Your OEM sucks
 Your eyes hurt

-What on earth is this?
+#What on earth is this?
-If you have a bleeding-edge laptop from certain manufacturers, you might not be able to control the backlight brightness.
-You might have tried a hundred random hacks, none of which helped, and Linux doesn't have some esoteric driver for your system either.
+Certain manufacturers' cutting-edge laptops may not allow you to control the backlight brightness.
+You may have tried a hundred random hacks, none of which worked, and Linux also does not have some obscure driver for your system.

-If you have a /sys/class/backlight/acpi_video0, but it does nothing, fake-backlight can help until someone figures out what insane thought process your oem went thru to arrive at their decision to not support the ACPI standard.
-Hopefully the developer trying to resolve the problem without any documentation doesn't off themselves in the process.
+If you have a /sys/class/backlight/acpi video0 but it doesn't work, pseudo-backlight can help you until someone figures out what insane thought process your OEM went through to decide not to support the ACPI standard.
+Hopefully, the developer who is attempting to solve the problem without documentation does not go MIA.

-fake-backlight works with GNOME, and will use xbacklight to control the display brightness when you change the backlight using the hotkeys or other method.
-If xbacklight isn't working and you are really hurting, xrandr can be used (set USE_XRANDR=True) to apply software brightness.
+When you change the backlight using hotkeys or other methods, pseudo-backlight will use xbacklight to control the display brightness.
+If xbacklight isn't working and you're really struggling, xrandr (set USE XRANDR=True) can be used to apply software brightness.

-fake-backlight requires Python 3.
+pseudo-backlight requires Python 3.

-How to Install.
+#How to Install.

 sudo pip3 install pydbus;

 mkdir -p ~/.config/systemd/user;

-cp fake-backlight.service ~/.config/systemd/user;
+cp pseudo-backlight.service ~/.config/systemd/user;

-sudo cp fake-backlight /usr/local/bin/;
+sudo cp pseudo-backlight /usr/local/bin/;

-systemctl --user enable fake-backlight;
+systemctl --user enable pseudo-backlight;

-systemctl --user start fake-backlight;
+systemctl --user start pseudo-backlight;